Ezequiel Tovar Player Props: Rockies vs. Padres

-The Colorado Rockies and Ezequiel Tovar, who went 1-for-5 last time in action, battle Nick Martinez and the San Diego Padres at PETCO Park, Friday at 9:40 PM ET.
+On Saturday, Ezequiel Tovar (on the back of going 1-for-4) and the Colorado Rockies face the San Diego Padres, whose starting pitcher will be Michael Wacha.
+First pitch is at 8:40 PM ET.

-He had a one-hit performance in his previous game (1-for-5) against the Padres.
+In his most recent game he had a one-hit showing (1-for-4) against the Padres.

 Ezequiel Tovar Game Info & Props vs. the Padres